grodansparadis/can4vscp_odessa/docs/_coverpage.md

 ![VSCP logo](./images/logo_100.png)

-# Manual for the Accra module
+# Manual for the Odessa module

 Scroll down to view docs.